tkhq/docs/docs/documentation/features/oauth.md

 * "OIDC" is an authentication framework

 We chose to name this feature "OAuth" because of the term familiarity: most Turnkey customers will have to setup an "OAuth" app with Google, and the user experience is often referred to as "OAuth" flows regardless of the protocol underneath.

-From dev to dev: if want some kind of saving grace, think about Turnkey's OAuth as an abbreviation for "OIDC Auth".